hoytech/negentropy/README.md

 The initial message should cover the full universe, and therefore must have at least one range.
 The last range's upper bound should have the infinity timestamp (and the `id` doesn't matter, so should be empty also).
 How many ranges used in the initial message depends on the implementation.
 The most obvious implementation is to use the same logic as described above, either using the base case or splitting, depending on set size.
 However, an implementation may choose to use fewer or more buckets in its initial message, and/or may use different grouping strategies.

 Once the client has looped over all ranges in a server's message and its constructed response message is a full-universe `Skip` range (ie, the empty string `""`), then it needs no more information from the server and therefore it should terminate the protocol.

+### Frame Size Limits

+If there are too many differences and/or they are too randomly distributed throughout the range, then message sizes may become unmanageably large.
+This may be undesirable because the network transport may have message size limitations, and also because large batch sizes inhibit work pipelining, where the synchronised records are processed while additional syncing is occurring.

+Because of this, implementations may support a *frame size limit* parameter.
+Rather than transmit all the ranges it has found that need syncing, it can transmit a smaller number such that the total message size is below the configured parameter.
+Remaining ranges will be transmitted in subsequent message rounds.
+This will limit the message size at the expense of increasing the number of messaging round-trips.